cypriss/mutations/README.md

 Each of these _mutations_ takes your application from one state to the next.

-That being said, you can easily use the input validation/specification capabilities for things that don't mutate your database.
+That being said, you can create commands for things that don't mutate your database.

 ## How do I call mutations?